-The impact of an increase in annual pension payments arising from McCloud/Sargeant is determined through the Police Pension Fund Regulations 2007.
-These require a police authority to maintain a police pension fund into which officer and employer contributions are paid and out of which pension payments to retired officers are made.
+The Police Pension Fund Regulations 2007 require a police authority to maintain a police pension fund into which officer and employer contributions are paid and out of which pension payments to retired officers are made.
 If the police pension fund does not have sufficient funds to meet the cost of pensions in year the amount required to meet the deficit is then paid by the Secretary of State to the police authority in the form of a central government top-up grant.